One-way function: Theoretical definition

 where the probability is over the choice of x from the discrete uniform distribution on {0, 1} ^{n}, and the randomness of $F$.

 Note that, by this definition, the function must be "hard to invert" in the average-case, rather than worst-case sense.
 This is different from much of complexity theory (e.g., NP-hardness), where the term "hard" is meant in the worst-case.
 That is why even if some candidates for one-way functions (described below) are known to be NP-complete, it does not imply their one-wayness.
 The latter property is only based on the lack of known algorithms to solve the problem.

 It is not sufficient to make a function "lossy" (not one-to-one) to have a one-way function.
 In particular, the function that outputs the string of n zeros on any input of length n is not a one-way function because it is easy to come up with an input that will result in the same output.
 More precisely: For such a function that simply outputs a string of zeroes, an algorithm F that just outputs any string of length n on input f(x) will "find" a proper preimage of the output, even if it is not the input which was originally used to find the output string.

 Related concepts

 A one-way permutation is a one-way function that is also a permutation—that is, a one-way function that is bijective.
 One-way permutations are an important cryptographic primitive, and it is not known if their existence is implied by the existence of one-way functions.

 A trapdoor one-way function or trapdoor permutation is a special kind of one-way function.
 Such a function is hard to invert unless some secret information, called the trapdoor, is known.

 A collision-free hash function f is a one-way function that is also collision-resistant; that is, no randomized polynomial time algorithm can find a collision—distinct values x, y such that f(x) = f(y)—with non-negligible probability.

+A hard-core predicate of a one-way function f is a predicate (i.e. single bit) b such that b(x) is easy to compute given x but hard to compute given only f(x).